 Step 4 • Benchmark yourself against your competitors

-Knowing which of your competitors are faster than you is a great way to get performance buy-in throughout your organization.
-In this 3-minute video, Steve and Mark explain how to benchmark yourself against the competition – and also understand why they’re faster than you.
+Knowing which of your competitors are faster than you is a fantastic way to get performance buy-in throughout your organization.
+Here's how to use SpeedCurve to compare your performance with any other site.

 - Benchmark URL variations against each other

 - Why are SpeedCurve metrics different from what I see on my local computer?

 Step 5 • Set performance budgets and alerts